-The Law Society sent an intervention letter to the President of Colombia to express it concern over the high number of cases of intimidation and killing of human rights defenders in Colombia.
+The Law Society sent an intervention letter to raise concern over various cases of threats, criminalization, harrassment and murder of human rights defenders in Honduras.

 The Law Society of England and Wales sent an intervention letter to the President of India to raise awareness on the case of harassment against the human rights lawyer Rajat Kalsan.

 The Law Society of England and Wales expressed its concern over the killing of the human rights defender Jeremy Barrios in Guatemala and the increasing unsafe environment for human rights defenders and lawyers in the country.

 The Law Society expressed concern for two lawyers in India: Ms Gera and Ms Khandelwal.
 Read the intervention attached.

 All interventions and follow-up actions are included in the Law Society's Intervention Tracker.
 This tracker compiles the data and allows for analyses regarding, for example, regional trends of intimidation and the identification of places where the independence of the legal profession is particularly threatened.